Turkey in the Straw: Music and lyrics

 In subsequent stanzas, both lyricists talk about events in the life of Andrew Jackson, Birch of President Jackson's battle with the Second Bank of the United States and Dixon of General Jackson at the Battle of New Orleans.
 When the Mexican–American War began, Dixon published a new version of "Zip Coon" with updated lyrics pertaining to the war:

-The chorus "Zip a duden duden duden zip a duden day" likely influenced the song "Zip-A-Dee-Doo-Dah" in Walt Disney's 1946 adaptation of Joel Chandler Harris' Uncle Remus tales, Song of the South.

 Another version of "Old Zip Coon" with new self-referencing lyrics by David K. Stevens (1860–1946) was published in the Boy Scout Song Book (1920).
 Stevens' lyrics contain no direct racial references other than the title of the song itself:

 "Nigger Love a Watermelon, Ha!
 Ha!
 Ha!"

 "Nigger Love a Watermelon, Ha!
 Ha!
 Ha!" is a 1916 adaptation of "Turkey in the Straw", performed by Harry C. Browne and produced by Columbia Records.
-It has since been named as the most racist song title in the United States for its use of watermelon stereotypes.
+It has since been named the most racist song title in the United States for its use of watermelon stereotypes.

 The song was released in March 1916.
 It was performed by the silent movie actor Harry C. Browne.
 It was released with "Old Dan Tucker" as a B-side.
 The music for it was based upon "Turkey in the Straw" and performed with Browne singing baritone whilst playing a banjo with orchestral accompaniment.
 A contemporary review in July 1916 called it: "... a treat to tickle the musical palates of those who love to listen to the old-time slave-day river songs".
 Columbia Records continued to promote it up to 1925.
 The song used racist stereotypes in it with Browne describing watermelons as "colored man's ice-cream".

 Radio DJ Dr. Demento, who had played older songs with racial overtones on the radio, refused to ever play this song because he felt that the title showed it was always intended to be hateful.
 In 2014, Dr. Theodore R. Johnson asserted that the jingle used by many ice cream trucks in the United States was based upon this song.
 It has been argued that this allegation is incorrect, as the "Turkey in the Straw" tune had been used long before this song was created.
-Nevertheless, because of the association, a number of American ice cream truck companies ceased to use the "Turkey in the Straw" melody for their jingles.
+Nevertheless, because of the association, a number of American ice cream truck companies ceased to use the "Turkey in the Straw" melody for their jingles, with Good Humor and RZA collaborating to produce a new jingle.